-When Should You Replace a Lawn Mower vs. Repairing One?
+When to Replace a Lawn Mower vs. Repairing One?

 A carbon-coated spark plug can make for hard starting, and so can old gas or a plugged carburetor.
 All are easy to fix.